teobresums/teobresums/validation/README.md

 Various plots showing relative differences can be found in this directory.

-TODO: Add statements for NQC and ringdown
+TODO: Add statements for NQC and ringdown .....

 During the validation process we found minor bugs in the C++ implementation

    1. Mistake in the computation of the second derivative of the metric A function.
       The mistake affects only the initial data for tidal and nonspinning runs.
       For comparative tests we imposed manually the values of A'' in the C++ code.
+      We did not fixed the bug in C++.

    2. Memory bug in the routine computing the finite difference.
       The bug does not affect any physical result.